 The FCC has granted the University of Chicago (Cosmic Ray Laboratory) a license for a new experimental portable-mobile radio station, aboard a free balloon, within a 350-mile radius of Chicago.
 A two-watt transmitter will be installed on a free balloon which is to be sent aloft for the purpose of obtaining scientific information regarding the nature of penetrating radiations in the stratosphere.
-The small, light-weight transmitter will be frequency-modulated by impulses particles through a set of coincidence counter tubes in a cosmic ray telescope.
+The small, light-weight transmitter will be frequency-modulated by impulses produced as a result of the passage of high energy particles through a set of coincidence counter tubes in a cosmic ray telescope.
 The Cosmic Ray Laboratory believes that radio-equipped balloons would greatly facilitate investigations of cosmic rays, and proposes to develop radio sounding apparatus for the transmission of cosmic ray data from free balloons, thus eliminating the procedure of locating and recovering this apparatus after a balloon flight has been completed.
 Special authority is granted to operate the transmitter without the presence of a licensed operator at the transmitter.